-No Action Informal Written or Verbal Warning Fixed Penalty Notice (FPN) Formal Enforcement Notice Seizure, Detention or Destruction Simple Caution Prosecutio n Referral to CPS for Manslaughte r Power Available? ~ × × \checkmark × × ✓ × Specific Details Health Protection (Local Authority Powers) Regulations 2010 & Health Protection (Part 2A Orders) Regulations 2010: Various powers to a Local Authority to serve Notice on any person or group of persons, to request that the person or group of persons do, or refrain from doing, anything for the purpose of preventing, protecting against, controlling or providing a public health response to the incidence or spread of infection or contamination which presents or could present significant harm to human health.
-Further power for Local Authority to ask a JP to grant an order where the matter is urgent.
-Failure to comply with the terms of the statutory notice.
+No Action Informal Written or Verbal Warning Fixed Penalty Notice (FPN) Formal Enforcement Notice Seizure, Detention or Destruction Simple Caution Prosecutio n Referral to CPS for Manslaughte r Power Available? ✓ ✓ × ✓ × √ Specific Details Health Protection (Local Authority Powers) Regulations 2010 & Health Protection (Part 2A Orders) Regulations 2010: Various powers to a Local Authority to serve an Order on any person or group of persons, to request that the person or group of persons do, or refrain from doing, anything for the purpose of preventing, protecting against, controlling or providing a public health response to the incidence or spread of infection or contamination which presents or could present significant harm to human health Failure to comply with the terms of the statutory notice.
 Appeals Right to be heard by a JP at the time of the decision to grant an order.
-Other Factors to Consider EP IBC Compl aint EP IBC Complaint EP IBC Complaint n/a n/a EP IBC Complaint EP IBC Complaint n/a Other Relevant Guides or Procedures CIEH Health Protection Regulations 2010 - Toolkit CPS Guidelines
+Other Factors to Consider EP IBC Compl aint EP IBC Complaint EP IBC Complaint n/a n/a EP IBC Complaint EP IBC Complaint n/a Other Relevant Guides or Procedures CIEH Health Protection Regulations 2010 - Toolkit DOH Health Protection Legislation (England) Guidance 2010 CPS Guidelines